OpenEducationAnalytics/OpenEducationAnalytics/modules/Canvas_Data/README.md

 ## Module Impact
 This module will provide you access to all tables present in [Canvas Data v1](https://portal.inshosteddata.com/docs) including user activity, course information, assessment results, etc. Examples where you might use this data include:
 - Student/course engagement reporting - e.g. are students particpating in courses, do they need additional support, etc.
-- Assessment reporting - average grade across school/region/other boundary (perhaps correlated with other data)
+- Assessment reporting - average grade across school/region/other boundary (perhaps correlated with other data).
 - VLE usage across teachers/school/region etc. - are some areas 'championing' digital learning, or do others need additional training & support.

 ## Module Setup and Data Sources